Dregi56/digital_pendulum/README.md

 If the use_chime option is active:
 - the notification sound or the chosen sound is played
-- the system waits 1.2 seconds
+- the system waits a configurable number of seconds (default: 1.2)
 - the voice announcement starts (if enabled)

 This creates an effect similar to a real pendulum 🎶.